nathan-eagle/granted_website/README.md

 - Domains: set `grantedai.com` -> this project.
 - For product app (in `web/`), deploy as separate Vercel project and point `app.grantedai.com` to it.

+Notes
+- If the Vercel URL shows 404, set Project Settings → Root Directory to `site/` and redeploy.